-With the purchase of the ME-RTR router, Magnum has included five six-foot, yellow communication cables.
+With the purchase of the ME-RTR router, Magnum has included four six-foot, yellow communication cables.
 These cables-shown below-are provided to make connections between the router and your Magnum inverter easier and code compliant.
-Two of the communications cables are remote (RJ14) cables, two are parallel stack (RJ45) cables, and one is a network (RJ14) cable.
+Two of the communications cables are remote (RJ14) cables, two are parallel stack (RJ45) cables.

-Most of the systems that use the router will also use an enclosure that includes the components required in a parallel inverter system (i.e., Magnum's Magnum Panels).
+Most of the systems that use the router will also use an enclosure that includes the components required in a parallel inverter system (i.e., Magnum's panels).
 The NEC/CEC requires the insulation of all conductors inside the enclosure to be rated for the highest voltage present.
 The router is designed to work with 120/240 VAC inverters, therefore, the voltage rating of the communications cables inside the enclosure must be rated for 300 volts or higher to be code compliant.
 These communications cables have 300-volt rated insulation, to meet NEC/CEC requirements DO NOT substitute for the supplied cables-most cables do not have the properly rated insulation.